microsoft/unilm/README.md

 ## AI Fundamentals
 ### [TorchScale - Transformers at (any) Scale](https://github.com/microsoft/torchscale)

-Fundamental research to improve modeling generality and capability, as well as training stability and efficiency of scaling Transformers at any scale.
+Fundamental research to improve modeling generality and capability, as well as training stability and efficiency for Transformers at any scale.

 > Stability - [**DeepNet**](https://github.com/microsoft/unilm/tree/master/deepnet): scaling Transformers to 1,000 Layers and beyond